IBM/watsonx-data-lab/docs/wxd-reference-ports.md

 * Watsonx UI - https://region.techzone-services.com:37997
 * Db2 Port - Server: region.techzone-services.com Port: 21361

+There are two additional ports which are available for use with any service you install in the system.
+These ports are:

+* Open Port 1 - Server: region.techzone-services.com: Port: 45779
+* Open Port 2 - Server: region.techzone-services.com: Port: 43151

 The server URL will be different for each region and data center that your machine is provisioned on.
 The server name is usually in the format:
 ```bash
 region.techzone-services.com:port